 6) Create useful content users would love to review

 Complement your customer referral efforts with a recommendations/referrals section in your customer reviews.
-Majority of buyers are willing to share their experience with other prospects but vendors just need to ask first.
+The majority of buyers are willing to share their experience with other prospects but vendors just need to ask first.

 At Nextiva, we also created a blog post out of our customer reviews from GetVoIP, Capterra, Trustpilot, and Fit Small Business.

-We’re currently on page on SERP and it’s a go-to page for our sales reps too!
+We’re currently on a page on the SERP and it’s a go-to page for our sales reps too!
 See the Nextiva reviews blog here.

 7) Build a customer community and increase your LTV